icarus44-zer0/Keyboard-Warrior/README.md

-# Text_Expander
+# Keyboard Warrior
-A program for expanding user defined hotkeys into larger predefined text
+A program for expanding user defined hotkeys into larger predefined text blocks